 Before there was Patrón, there was Chinaco, ostensibly the first "premium" tequila to enter the U.S. market.
 The man behind it was master distiller Germán González.
 He’s since gone on to produce a pair of his own beautifully crafted brands with t1 Tequila Uno and Tears of Llorona.
 Both spirits start with the same high-quality highland agave, cooked in the same fashion, but it’s his distilling and aging processes that distinguish them from each other.

 While the t1 line consists primarily of 80-proof tequilas, Gonzalez’s Selecto 86-proof expression is where he finds the best balance of agave flavor and alcohol.
 "Selecto is more like my memory of old-fashioned Mexican tequila," says Gonzalez.
 "I sort of created it for myself, because that is the way I like my tequila.”
 It's beautifully light-on-its-feet with a scent of buttery almond and vanilla that turns to creamy, sweet agave and a hint of citrus when it hits your tongue.

-Gonzalez’s latest release, the 86-proof Tears of Llorona, however, is what many people are calling the "Pappy of tequila"—a robust agave expression of cognac caliber, elevated by unique aging and blending experimentation.
-Where t1’s reposado and añejo expressions exclusively see used Scotch barrels, the five-year-old Tears uses multiple barrels.
-"I wanted the dryness of Scotch, the fruitiness of sherry, and the sweetness of the brandy," says Gonzalez of his mixed barrel choices.
+Gonzalez’s latest release, the 86-proof Tears of Llorona, however, is what many people are calling the "Pappy of tequila"—a robust agave expression of the highest caliber, elevated by unique aging and blending experimentation.
+Where t1’s reposado and añejo expressions exclusively mature in used scotch barrels, the five-year-old Tears of Llorona relies on multiple barrels.
+"I wanted the dryness of scotch, the fruitiness of sherry, and the sweetness of the brandy," says Gonzalez of his mixed barrel choices.
 The end result is something to behold: It’s deliciously agave-forward with a touch of smoke, citrus and pepper that finishes smooth and clean.